ShoamIv/MLEmails/README.md

 Our current reliance on the Enron dataset, while valuable, limits our model's exposure to primarily corporate communications from a single company culture.
 To build a more robust and generalizable email classification system, we recommend:

-Expand Domain Coverage: Incorporate email data from diverse organizational environments:
+**Expand Domain Coverage**: Incorporate email data from diverse organizational environments:

-Academic institutions: Faculty communications, research collaborations, and administrative correspondence Healthcare organizations: Professional medical communications while maintaining strict privacy compliance Public sector: Government agencies and public service communications.
+Academic institutions: Faculty communications, research collaborations, and administrative correspondence

+Healthcare organizations: Professional medical communications while maintaining strict privacy compliance

+Public sector: Government agencies and public service communications.

 Technology firms: Technical discussions and project management from different technology cultures Non-profit organizations: Mission-driven communications with different priorities and workflows

-Enhance Category Representation: With broader data sources, we can develop more nuanced and universally applicable category definitions that accurately reflect communication patterns across industries.
+**Enhance Category Representation**: With broader data sources, we can develop more nuanced and universally applicable category definitions that accurately reflect communication patterns across industries.

-Temporal Diversity: Include more recent email data to capture evolving communication styles, modern terminology, and contemporary workplace practices that might differ significantly from the early 2000s Enron dataset.
+**Temporal Diversity**: Include more recent email data to capture evolving communication styles, modern terminology, and contemporary workplace practices that might differ significantly from the early 2000s Enron dataset.

 ### Integrate Advanced Algorithms